Jach/lgame/README.md

   the logical width and height instead of the actual window's.
 * `*renderer*` -- the SDL\_Renderer created for you by
   `(lgame.display:create-renderer)`, parented to the window.
+* ...possible misc singletons -- exported for internal convenience like `*texture-loader*` but shouldn't be interfaced with directly (use `lgame.loader`)

-These symbols may in the future turn into functions instead.
+These symbols may in the future turn into functions instead, so consider wrapping them in inline getters over using them directly...

 The benefit of having the FFI stuff available in this package is that if you read some random C/C++ code and see some functions you'd like to call, it's